indralukmana/CrossfilterPlayground/README.md

 # CrossfilterPlayground
-Trying the crossfilter Javascript Library
+My experiment on using the DC Javascript Library